Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

 \begin{assumption}[Nonclassical Measurement Error] The measurement error terms are positively correlated with each other, i.e., $Cov\left(U_{1}, U_{2}\right) \geq 0$.
 We name this assumption nonclassical measurement error because the covariances between the true variable of interest and the measurement error terms are unrestricted, i.e., $Cov\left(X_{res}^{*},U_{k}\right) \in \mathbb{R}$ for any $k \in \left\lbrace 1, 2 \right\rbrace$. \end{assumption}

 Assumption \ref{AsNonClassical} imposes that the covariance between the measurement error terms is positive.
-In our empirical application, it intuitively imposes that areas with large prediction errors in the FAO-GAEZ version 3 model tend to have large prediction errors in the FAO-GAEZ version 4 model too.
+In our empirical application, it imposes that areas with large prediction errors in the FAO-GAEZ version 3 model tend to have large prediction errors in the FAO-GAEZ version 4 model too.
 This assumption is plausible because unobservable natural productivity factors in the FAO-GAEZ version 4 model are also unobservable in the FAO-GAEZ version 3 model.\footnote{Appendix \ref{AppFreeCov} offers an alternative partial identification strategy that does not restrict the covariance between the two measurement error terms.
 As a consequence of imposing fewer assumptions, the identified interval around the parameter of interest is weakly wider.} In Appendix \ref{AppSourceError}, we discuss sufficient conditions in the FAO-GAEZ data under which this assumption holds.

 Moreover, Assumption \ref{AsNonClassical} allows nonclassical measurement error.
 Importantly, it does not restrict the relationship between the true variable of interest and the measurement error terms.
 Such flexibility is empirically relevant in many possible scenarios.
-For example, our framework allows the models used to construct the proxies to underpredict areas with high productivity and overpredict areas with low productivity.
-In this scenario, there is nonclassical measurement error because $Cov\left(X_{res}^{*},U_{k}\right) < 0$ for any $k \in \left\lbrace 1, 2 \right\rbrace$.
+For example, our framework allows the proxies to underpredict areas with high productivity and overpredict areas with low productivity.
+In this scenario, there is nonclassical measurement error because $Cov\left(X_{res}^{*},U_{k}\right) < 0$ for any $k \in \left\lbrace 1, 2 \right\rbrace$.\footnote{This scenario is possible if low-resources countries install weather stations only in richer areas, whose climate is appropriate to agriculture, implying that, in these countries, measured climate variables will be biased towards values that are more beneficial to agriculture productivity.
+Consequently, measurement error will tend to be positive in countries with low true productivity.}